threefoldtech/0-db/README.md

 Even in this mode, the key itself is returned by the `SET` command.

 ## Sequential
-In this mode, the key is a sequential key autoincremented, whatever the key you provide during the `SET` command, the returned key need to be used to fetch the data back.
-This id is a little-indian integer key.
+In this mode, the key is a sequential key autoincremented.

+You need to provide a null-length key, to generate a new key.
+If you provide a key, this key should exists (a valid generated key), and the `SET` will update that key.

+Providing any other key will fails.

+The id is a little-indian integer key.
 All the keys are kept in memory.

 ## Direct Key
 This mode works like the sequential mode, except that returned key contains enough information to fetch the